7ninjas/scss-mixins/BEST_PRACTICES.md

 ### Naming conventions

 Remember that it usually makes more sense to name classes based on their meaning, rather than their appearance.
-Best way to name class is describe it by entity, behaviour or state.
+Best way to name class is to describe it by entity, behaviour or state.
+Rarely element's change their purpose  - more often they change their attributes.

 Good practice:
 ```scss